nshkrdotcom/nshkrdotcom.github.io/content/_index.md

 * **Direct Actions:** In some cases (based on defined parameters and thresholds), the AI Agent might directly trigger security actions, such as isolating a compromised component (via the Isolator - P7), initiating self-healing procedures (via the Self-Healer - P7), or triggering alerts (via the Alert System - P7).
-This dynamic capability enhances SecureSphere's ability to respond effectively to real-time threats.
+This dynamic capability enhances ASKA's ability to respond effectively to real-time threats.

 **3. Security Monitoring and Response:**

 * The MSM aggregates security events and alerts, which may trigger actions from the AI Agent.
 This is shown implicitly.
 * The AI Agent's security recommendations influence DTMS (P4) trust levels, policy updates (P4), and resource allocation (P9, P10).

-The AI Agent significantly enhances SecureSphere's security posture in the following ways:
+The AI Agent significantly enhances ASKA's security posture in the following ways:

 A. **Proactive Threat Detection:**  The AI Agent's continuous monitoring of both user interactions and system events allows for the proactive identification of potential threats or anomalies.
-The agent leverages its LLM engine and its SecureSphere integrations to improve threat detection, providing early warnings of attacks or vulnerabilities, and enabling timely interventions.
+The agent leverages its LLM engine and its ASKA integrations to improve threat detection, providing early warnings of attacks or vulnerabilities, and enabling timely interventions.

 B. **Adaptive Security:** The AI Agent’s ability to dynamically adjust its recommendations and actions based on real-time context (from DTMS and MSM) enables adaptive security.
-This dynamic adaptability ensures SecureSphere’s protection against evolving threats and vulnerabilities.
+This dynamic adaptability ensures ASKA’s protection against evolving threats and vulnerabilities.

 C. **Reduced Human Intervention:**  The AI Agent's automated threat detection and response mechanisms reduce the need for constant human intervention, allowing security teams to focus on